Indian Veterinary Research Institute

 The Indian Veterinary Research Institute (IVRI) is located in Izatnagar, Bareilly in the state of Uttar Pradesh.
-It is an advanced research facility specializing in veterinary medicine and allied fields.
+It is a premier institute of veterinary sciences, deemed university and an advanced research facility specializing in veterinary medicine and allied fields.
+It is generally regarded as "AIIMS of Veterinary Sciences" in India.
 The institute also has regional campuses in Mukteshwar, Bengaluru, Palampur, Pune, Kolkata, and Srinagar.

 History

 Formerly known as the Imperial Bacteriological Laboratory, the institute was renamed the Imperial Veterinary Research Institute in 1925.
 After India gained independence, it was renamed the Indian Veterinary Research Institute.
 The institute is currently under the administrative control of the Indian Council of Agricultural Research (ICAR), New Delhi.

 On the recommendation of the University Grants Commission, the Ministry of Education, Government of India, conferred the status of "Deemed to be University" on the institute on 16 November 1983, under Section 3 of the UGC Act of 1956.
 The institute began offering undergraduate education in 2015-16 with 20 seats.
 For the academic year 2023-24, the number of undergraduate seats increased to 55, including 45 regular seats, 7 payment seats, and 3 seats reserved for NRI students.